awesomeeng/zephjs/docs/API.md

 if no value specified.)

-Using this method to define an attribute is strictly optional, but it will save having to buildout an onCreate() method and set attributes there.
+Using this method to define an attribute is strictly optional, but it will save having to build out an onCreate() method and set attributes there.

 The initial value passed in is set ONLY IF the element does not already have a value set for the attribute.
 Setting an initial value of "undefined"